-The training of Shire staff and Councilors is important in ensuring the ongoing protection, conservation and enhancement of Quairading's heritage places into the future.
+The training of Shire staff and Councillors is important in ensuring the ongoing protection, conservation and enhancement of Quairading's heritage places into the future.
 The Shire can augment its general management of heritage by engaging the services of a Heritage Adviser.
+While this endeavour is worthwhile, it was deemed that the engagement of a Heritage Advisor was cost prohibitive.
 Additionally, maximizing contact with heritage agencies such as the State Heritage Office and the National Trust of Australia (WA) can have positive benefits in terms of access to expert advice, dissemination of information and management of heritage places.
 Establishing partnerships with other organisations such as the Western Australian Museum is recommended.

-9.1.1 Enable interested Shire staff and Councilors to attend the annual State Heritage Office Heritage Management and Planning Seminar.
+9.1.1 Enable interested Shire staff and Councillors to attend the annual State Heritage Office Heritage Management and Planning Seminar.